-- Work with individual companies to agree best practice regarding publication timelines and agree a plan to implement this across all companies - Understand and document a timeline for publication/update of individual company open data strategies and facilitate alignment to sector open data strategy through the sharing of best practice
+- Work with individual companies to agree best practice regarding publication timelines and agree a plan, involving pilot releases and a learn-by-doing approach, to implement this across all companies.
+Companies will ensure appropriate resources to deliver to their timelines. - Understand and document a timeline for publication/update of individual company open data strategies and facilitate alignment to sector open data strategy through the sharing of best practice